zzhangjii/learning-library/ziplabs/2019/atp-performance-hub/README.md

 # Using Performance Hub to Analyze Resource Demand from Queries #

 ## Before You Begin ##
 This 15-minute lab shows you how to run a few queries in SQL Developer Web and monitor those queries through the Performance Hub.
-SQL Developer Web and Performance Hub are available in both ADW and ATP.
+SQL Developer Web and Performance Hub are available for both ADW and ATP.

 ### Background ###
-SQL Developer Web is a browser-based interface of Oracle SQL Developer and provides a subset of the features from the desktop version.
+SQL Developer Web is a browser-based interface of Oracle SQL Developer.
+It provides a subset of the features from the desktop version.

-The Performance Hub is an HTML5-based interface which offers real time SQL monitoring and active session history performance reporting.
+The Performance Hub is an HTML5 browser-based interface which offers real time SQL monitoring and active session history performance reporting.
 If you have a hot query or laggy application, you can use this tool to see exactly where time is being spent.

 You'll perform your queries on the Star Schema Benchmark (SSB) sample data.
 This is 1 TB of read-only data available in all ADW and ATP instances.
-As as well-known large data set, SSB is a helpful schema to test the performance of your services.
+As well-known large data set, SSB is a helpful schema to test the performance of your services.

 ### What Do You Need? ###